ms-iot/content/Resources/contribute/authoring-guidelines.md

   Try to be as descriptive as possible without making your titles too long (good descriptions makes everyone's life easier)

-  For example, there is a "Noobs" folder for all the images used in the Noobs topics - it spans multiple articles but has a consolidated use.
+  For an image naming example, there is a "Noobs" folder for all the images used in the Noobs topics - it spans multiple articles but has a consolidated use.
 If there isn't a folder that fits what your images are for, please create a new folder for your images.

 2. **Writing in markdown**